Convention > Upcoming Convention

 **NEW** Information Update, May 2017

-You'll find information about speakers, competitions, and accommodations here:
+You'll find information about speakers, competitions, accommodations and resolutions to be voted on here:

 Bus Tours & Speakers

 Resolutions to be voted on at the convention (pdf)

 What to Expect When Attending an OHA Convention